anantshri1/timeseries_forecasting_energy-demands/README.md

 * Simplified Regional Dynamics: The current scenario framework recursively updates only national demand features.
 Regional demand variables are treated as exogenous inputs and are not evolved through time.
 A more complete framework would jointly forecast regional and national demand, allowing temperature shocks to propagate through regional demand dynamics before aggregating to the national level.

+---
+# Conclusion
+This project demonstrates that short-term electricity demand forecasting in India is primarily driven by persistence and system-state variables.
+While machine learning provides incremental improvements over strong benchmark methods, the greatest opportunities for future development lie in regime-aware forecasting, richer exogenous data integration, and scenario-based energy system analysis.
+By extending conventional forecasting models into a recursive simulation framework, the project illustrates how machine learning can support both operational forecasting and exploratory climate stress testing.